afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ---

-1. Note that the new CircleCI Ruby orb includes the `rspec-test` command, which automates parallel testing with a default test results dir: `/tmp/test-results/rspec`.
+1. Note that the new CircleCI Ruby orb includes the `rspec-test` command, which automates parallel testing and establishes a default test results dir: `/tmp/test-results/rspec`.

 2. Since the CircleCI Ruby orb expects XML-formatted test results, we'll install the `rspec_junit_formatter` gem in our Gemfile: